beginning of content

 • Influenza (the flu) is a viral infection that causes fever and chills, sneezing, coughing and a sore throat.

-• The flu can be serious for some people, but if you are otherwise fit and healthy you usually don’t need to see a doctor.
+• The flu can be serious for some people, but if you are otherwise fit and healthy you usually do not need to see a doctor.

-• The best way to prevent influenza is to have a flu vaccination every year.
+• The best way to prevent the flu is to have a flu vaccination every year.

-• Influenza can be diagnosed through a PCR test or a rapid antigen test (RAT).
+• Influenza can be diagnosed with a PCR test or a rapid antigen test (RAT).

 • You can treat the symptoms of mild flu by resting and drinking plenty of water.